DubFriend/jquery.input/README.md

 });
 ```

-inputOnChange may also be called on a an element containing multiple named html
+"inputOnChange" may also be called on a an element containing multiple named html
 input elements.
-In this case, the inputOnChange callback will be fired if any
+In this case, the "inputOnChange" callback will be fired if any
 of the inputs change.
 The value of "this" will be bound to the html element that
 has changed.
+(Note that if a group of checkboxes or radio buttons are called,
+the value of "this" will be the individual input whose value has changed, not the
+group)

 ```javascript
 $('.container').inputOnChange(function (e) {